-‘Grey’s Anatomy’ Recap: Huge Japril Moment Steals The Show In Episode 16
+‘Grey’s Anatomy’ Recap: Huge ‘Japril’ Moment Steals The Show In Episode 16

 — Entertainment Weekly (@EW) March 17, 2017

-In Grey’s Anatomy episode 16, “Who Is He (And What is He To You),” Japril find themselves thrust together, a bit unwillingly.
-The ex-spouses and co-parents travel together to Bozeman, Montana to help a young girl with throat cancer.
-Specifically, report’s Refinery 29, Grey’s Anatomy’s Japril is headed to Montana to retrieve donor tissue from a brain-dead child, tissue that is a perfect match for another child suffering from throat cancer.
+In Grey’s Anatomy Episode 16, “Who Is He (And What is He To You),” Jackson and April find themselves thrust together, a bit unwillingly.
+The ex-spouses and co-parents travel together to Bozeman, Montana, to help a young girl with throat cancer.
+Specifically, as reported by Refinery 29, Grey’s Anatomy’s Japril is headed to Montana to retrieve donor tissue from a brain-dead child, tissue that is a perfect match for another child suffering from throat cancer.

 Jackson very forcefully objects to taking April with him on the case.
 The reason?
-The “J” in Japril has an ulterior motive for heading to Bozeman.
+The Jackson has an ulterior motive for heading to Bozeman.
 His long-lost runaway father lives in the city, working as a low-key bartender.

-During this week’s episode of Grey’s Anatomy, when Japril arrives in Montana, they have to deal with their first hurdle immediately.
-The father of their brain-dead potential donor doesn’t know that his son is brain-dead, leaving Japril to deliver the bad news.
+During this week’s episode of Grey’s Anatomy, when “Japril” arrives in Montana, they have to deal with their first hurdle immediately.
+The father of their brain-dead potential donor doesn’t know that his son is brain-dead, leaving the two doctors to deliver the bad news.
 The devastated father is ultimately convinced by the Grey’s duo to donate his son’s tissue, but it’s all for nothing.
 The boy is found to suffer from a condition that makes his tissue unsuitable for donation.

 @GreysAnatomyHD really????